Redesigning summative assessments

 Our vision is to create conditions throughout Oxford where excellence in teaching and assessment can thrive.

-There has been discussion at the University of the role of assessment in supporting inclusive educational approaches, while maintaining the academic robustness and challenge reflective of the high-quality teaching and Oxford's outstanding students.
+We promote the role of assessment in supporting inclusive educational approaches, while maintaining academic robustness and challenge reflective of the high-quality teaching and Oxford's outstanding students.

-As such, the driver for this consultancy opportunity is focussing on drawing on redesigning assessment tasks, conditions and timings to ensure they are working well for you and your students.
+This consultancy opportunity is focussed on (re)designing assessment tasks, conditions and timings to ensure they are working well for you and your students.

 How will we work with you?